Flooding

 • Local contact for response plan for civil emergencies.

-• A supply of 10 sandbags (empty) can be collected free of charge from Ilkeston or Long Eaton Town Hall receptions and all leisure centres.
+• A supply of 10 sandbags (empty) can be collected free of charge from Ilkeston or Long Eaton Town Hall receptions during opening hours.

 Further information and advice